Are your plants dying from lack of water? Is it too much work to water your plants? Learn which of these ways to water plants will work best for you.

 - Hanging baskets also are easiest to water with a watering can.

-- For newly planted seeds or transplants, you want to be able to control the water stream so that you don’t float away the seeds or damage the transplants; you can get fine roses (the spray end that screws on the spout and lets water out in a fine spray) to help with that.
+- For newly planted seeds or transplants, you want to be able to control the water stream so that you don’t float away the seeds or damage the transplants; you can get fine roses (the spray end that screws on the spout and lets water out in a fine spray) to help with that or you can use a spray bottle.

 - You can literally do some watering as you wait for your significant other to get ready to leave the house without worrying too much about messing up your good clothes with a dirty hose.

-- Children can help you water without overwatering the plants if you give them a small watering can to use.
+- Children can help you water without overwatering the plants if you give them a small watering can to use where you control how much water they can put on a plant.

-- The large can can be quite heavy when full.
+- A large watering can can be quite heavy when full.

 - You can’t easily water a large plot of garden without having to go back and forth many times between the water source.